 Row # has # values, but Table only has # columns.?

 These may be symptoms of CSV sniffing gone wrong.
 As there is no single, standard CSV format, csvkit uses Python’s csv.Sniffer to deduce the format of a CSV file: that is, the field delimiter and quote character.
-By default, the entire file is sent for sniffing, which can be slow.
-You can send a small sample with the
+By default, the first 1024 bytes of the file are sent for sniffing.
+You can send a different sample size with the

 --snifflimit option.
 If you’re encountering any cases above, you can try setting